-How the Ethereum Blockchain Network Performed During the Global Market Shocks of the Coronavirus Pandemic
+How Ethereum Performed During the Global Market Shocks of COVID-19

 Over the past few weeks, decentralized finance protocols experienced what many are considering a once-in-a-crypto-lifetime test.
 This test continues—for both DeFi and traditional finance—as the world weathers and recovers from the COVID-19 pandemic.